kashfshah/fair-witness-framework/README.md

 ## Acknowledgments

+- This project was created entirely by Claude 3.7 Sonnet (Thinking) in conjunction with Windsurf Next
 - Robert A. Heinlein for the Fair Witness concept in "Stranger in a Strange Land"
 - The open source community for tools and frameworks